swadeshkelkar/users-list/README.md

-A simple React app to add usernames and their ages and displaying them in a list.
+A simple React app to add usernames and ages and displaying them in a list.
 It also shows nice error messages with modals.

 To run the app, run the following commands in the terminal.